 - Step 8 With drill spinning begin to sweep across the face of the headlamp from left to right while dropping down 1/4" - 1/2" at the end of each horizontal pass.
 Then repeat this process in a vertical manner, buffing from top to bottom while moving slowly sideways.
 Be sure to apply additional Autosol Polish if surface or wheel have "dried out".
 Follow the vertical buffing with another series of horizontal sweeps while applying additional Autosol to the headlamp surface.

 - Step 9 After the drill, you will want to "buff" the headlamp surface by hand with a clean rag to remove any residuefrom the buffing process.
 At this point you should notice a cleaner, clearer appearance on your headlamp lens which will yield better night-time visibility.
 This process may also be used on taillight, turn signal & side-marker lenses.

 If headlamps appear extremely discolored or hazy or have a rough feel to the surface due to the abrasion caused by road debris encountered during everyday driving, you may want to precede the above process w/ a few simple wet-sanding steps.
 Wet-sanding is a safe way to remove more material from the headlamp's surface in a quicker & more noticeable manner than continuing to buff w/ the polish.

-the cost of replacement lenses these days, this kit is an inexpensive fix for a widespread & costly problem & offers enough product to perform this task many times.
+This process, when performed correctly, should return your lenses to a "like NEW" appearance with little effort and no specialty tools.
+At the cost of replacement lenses these days, this kit is an inexpensive fix for a widespread & costly problem and offers enough product to perform this task many times.